R-Chandna/MSDS6306_CaseStudy_1/CaseStudy1Deliverable.md

 write.csv(BrDF, file = "CleanedBreweryData.csv", row.names = F)
 ```

-#Guiding Questions
+# What the data tells us about beer in the US

-###First 6, Last 6
+### First 6, Last 6
-The files were merged and some of the observations are seen below.
+The two separate files, beers and breweries, were merged into one large dataset.
+Some of the observations are seen below.
 The data gathered includes...

 ```r